RainerBielefeld/Broadcast/README.md

 Installation
 ------------

-You have the choice between 3 methods:
+Normally you have the choice between 3 methods:

-1. Install the plugin from the Kanboard plugin manager in one click
+10. Install the plugin from the Kanboard plugin manager in one click – **that will not work here!** or

-2. Download the zip file and decompress everything under the directory `plugins/Broadcast`
+20. Download the RELEASE Broadcast-broadcast.zip file and decompress
-3. Clone this repository into the folder `plugins/Broadcast`
+21. Rename folder "Broadcast-broadcast" to "Broadcast"
+22. Copy new folder "Broadcast" to your KANBOARD Installation plugins folder

 Note: Plugin folder is case-sensitive.